Your little “Who” is growing up faster than you ever thought possible, and school is just around the corner. YIKES!

 In order for your little scholar to be ready for kindergarten, she will need to practice sitting and working quietly—not something that comes naturally to kids—or adults, for that matter!
 It takes training.

 This means you’re going to need a timer.
 Yes, you could use your phone, but I’ve found it’s helpful for the kids to have a visual marker of the time passing, like how this large timer moves from red to white.
-Or use the Time Tracker, which changes from green, to yellow, to red as the timer counts down.

 Start with five minutes and encourage her to “read” quietly.
 As the weeks go by, skootch those minutes up.